To describe the terms in which Graduate credit will be applied to a degree plan.

 - The course must be numbered 500 level or above and have been approved for graduate credit by the appropriate professional school or the College of Liberal Arts and Sciences.

-- The instructor must hold a current appointment to the Graduate Faculty.
+- The instructor must be authorized to teach at the graduate level.

 Non-degree-seeking students admitted to a particular program, school, or College will earn graduate credit for courses taken even though they are not working toward a credential.
 General non-degree-seeking students without a program or school affiliation will not earn credit for courses taken.